desktop/desktop/docs/process/testing.md

     - [ ] All commits listed in chronological order, with avatar, date and name; list is scrollable with arrow keys enabled
       - [ ] Right clicking any commit shows options: Revert This Commit, Copy SHA, View on GitHub
       - [ ] Hover shows file name in tooltip
     - [ ] Placing cursor in search field show all branches with number of commits behind/ahead; list is alpha and categorized
+      - [ ] Filtering for branch name that doesn't exist shows "Sorry, I can't find that branch"
     - [ ] User can search to a target branch to filter commits; `esc` key to exit; autocomplete and text prediction intact
-      - [ ] User can toggle between behind/ahead, with counts shown
+      - [ ] User can toggle between behind/ahead, with counts shown; Behind tab is shown by default
+          - [ ] If more than 0 commits behind, a list of commits are shown in reverse chronological order
-      - [ ] Only commits behind/ahead shown
+          - [ ] If more than 0 commits ahead, a list of commits are shown in reverse chronological order
-      - [ ] User can merge in any commits into current branch for the "behind" tab
+      - [ ] User can merge in any commits into current branch for the "behind" tab; (button disabled if 0 commits behind)
         - [ ] Merge hint shown below `Merge into X` button with status, numbers of commits, and branch names
         - [ ] After successful merge, tab counts update and merge button is disabled
         - [ ] Merge conflict results in dialog shown directing user to commit view
     - [ ] Merge prompt shown above filter if comparing two branches and commits are behind default branch
       - [ ] `View commits` shows commits in Changes list, `Merge... opens Merge in Current Branch modal`, or `X` to close

-### Relationship between branches
-  - [ ] Clicking in field with placeholder text `Select Branch to Compare…` shows a list of all branches and their number of commits ahead and behind the currently checked out branch
-  - [ ] Pressing `esc` key clears the current filter
-  - [ ] Filtering for branch name that doesn't exist shows "Sorry, I can't find that branch"
-  - [ ] Selecting a branch from the list populates the tab with that branch comparison data
-    - [ ] Behind tab is shown by default
-      - [ ] See number of commits behind in tab header
-      - [ ] If more than 0 commits behind, a list of commits are shown in reverse chronological order
-      - [ ] See button to merge into current branch (button disabled if 0 commits behind)
-      - [ ] Clicking the merge button shows merge conflicts if any, or successfully merges the commit(s)
-      - [ ] After merging, the comparison branch is 0 commits behind
-    - [ ] Ahead tab is on the right-hand side
-      - [ ] If more than 0 commits ahead, a list of commits are shown in reverse chronological order

-### Diffs tab
+### Diffs section (History tab)
   - [ ] All commits have avatar, selectable SHA, # of files changed, commit message, commit description (optional)
     - [ ] Long commit descriptions can be toggled with expand/collapse icon
       - [ ] Reverting commit repopulates commit area